sumnulu/fikrimuhal-staj/acikdemokrasi.api.user.register.md

 - Email and password fields should not be blank
 - Email address should not be used before
 - After the register, user will receive an email verification mail
+- Password should be at least 6 characters

 ### Example usage